Kōichi Kinoshita

-Kōichi Kinoshita (木下 浩一, Kinoshita Kōichi) is a Japanese professional shogi player ranked 7-dan.
+Kōichi Kinoshita (木下 浩一, Kinoshita Kōichi) is a Japanese retired professional shogi player who achieved the rank of rank 7-dan.

-Early life
+Early life, amateur shogi and apprenticeship

 Kinoshita was born in Nagano Prefecture on August 29, 1967.
 As a junior high school student, he won the 3rd All-Japan Junior High School Student Invitational Shogi Tournament in 1982, and later that same year entered the Japan Shogi Association's apprentice school at the rank of 6-kyū under the guidance of shogi professional Shigeyuki Matsuda.
-He was promoted to apprentice professional 1-dan in 184, and obtained full professional status and the rank of 4-dan in 1988.
+He was promoted to apprentice professional 1-dan in 1984, and obtained full professional status and the rank of 4-dan in 1988.

 Shogi professional

 In March 2009, Kinoshita declared his intention to the Japan Shogi Association to become a Free Class player as of April 2009.